Judges committee co-chair

 BS, accounting, University of Southern California

-Xiaolin is Fellow and director of Texas Instruments Kilby Labs responsible for driving research activities on connected sensors, embedded AI, timing and clocking technologies for industrial internet and automobile applications.
-She is chartered to drive various differentiated industrial- and energy-related connected system level solutions using TI differentiated embedded processors, connectivity, analog and power management devices.
+Xiaolin is Fellow and director of Texas Instruments Kilby Labs Sensing & Processing Group responsible for R&D on connected sensors, embedded AI, timing and clocking technologies for industrial internet and automobile applications.
+She is chartered to drive various differentiated semiconductor system level solutions using TI differentiated analog and embedded processors, connectivity, mixed signal components and power management devices.

-Xiaolin has worked on various embedded processing system and software programs, including Industrial Internet Sensor Network Research Platform, Narrow Band Power Line Communication Systems, Narrow band and Broadband Wireless and Wired Communication Technologies, Wireless/wired hybrid Sensor Networks, Smart Power IPs, Universal MAC for broadband IP, LTE/Wimax Prototypes, Wi-Fi/Bluetooth co-existence and digital mobile TV SoC, etc.
+Xiaolin has worked on various embedded processing and communication system programs, including Smart Sensing with edge computing, Intelligent Industrial Internet Sensor Network systems, embedded AI, Narrow Band Power Line Communication Systems, Narrow band and Broadband Wireless and Wired Communication Technologies, Smart Power IPs, Universal MAC for broadband IP, LTE/Wimax Prototypes, Wi-Fi/Bluetooth co-existence and digital mobile TV SoC, etc.